Critics unload on Trump administration biofuel proposal

 The proposal was meant to please farmers, while securing a program the oil industry says is crucial to the survival of small oil refining facilities.
 It has instead drawn criticism from both sides.

-The corn industry says the plan does not go far enough to help ailing biofuel producers, and the oil industry complains the proposal is unfair to refineries that must do more blending.
+The corn industry says it does not go far enough to help ailing biofuel producers, already suffering from the impacts of the U.S. trade war with China.
+“It is not hard to understand why there is a growing sense of frustration in the heartland,” said Iowa Agriculture Secretary Mike Naig.

-A spokesman for the Advanced Biofuels Association said the proposal would account for just a fraction of the volumes of biofuels the EPA has waived for small refineries over the past few years.
+And the oil industry complains the proposal is unfair to refineries that must do more blending.
+Patrick Kelly, a spokesman for the American Petroleum Institute, said during the hours-long hearing the proposal “punishes the companies already complying” with the nation’s biofuel law.

-Patrick Kelly, a spokesman for the American Petroleum Institute, said the proposal “punishes the companies already complying” with the nation’s biofuel law.
+The EPA is seeking to finalize the proposal ahead of an end-November deadline to set 2020 blending requirements.

-The U.S. Renewable Fuel Standard (RFS) requires the refining industry to add some 15 billion gallons of ethanol every year to its gasoline.
+The U.S. Renewable Fuel Standard (RFS) requires the refining industry to add some 15 billion gallons of ethanol every year to its gasoline, along with additional volumes of other types of biofuels.
 But small individual facilities of 75,000 barrels per day or less can secure exemptions from the RFS in a confidential process, provided they prove compliance would cause them disproportionate economic harm.

 The EPA has roughly quadrupled the number of waivers granted to small refiners since Trump took office in January 2017, angering the corn industry which says the exemptions hurt farmers by cutting ethanol blending volumes.